gpudirect/libmp/README.md

 ## GPUDirect Async suite

-We created a new GPUDirect Asyc repository [here](https://github.com/gpudirect/gdasync) in order, under the same project, all the required libraries and applications.<br>
-In this repo you can find several scripts useful to configure, build and run all GPUDirect Async libraries, tests, benchmarks and examples.
+We created a new repository [here](https://github.com/gpudirect/gdasync) in order to collect in a single project all the components of the GPUDirect Async technology.
+In this repo you can find several scripts useful to configure, build and run all the GPUDirect Async libraries, tests, benchmarks and examples.

 ## Acknowledging LibMP and GPUDirect Async